-- The Office of the Executive Director's first Annual Report to Congress, for fiscal year 2016, was published in April of 2017. - Preparation of the assessment tool to be utilized for the second Annual Report to Congress (due in April 2018), is currently underway and will assess agency progress in implementing best practices identified in the January 2017 Best Practices Report.
+- The Office of the Executive Director's FY 2016 Annual Report to Congress was published in April of 2017. - Preparation of the assessment tool to be utilized for the FY 2017 Annual Report to Congress (due in April 2018), is currently underway and will assess agency progress in implementing best practices identified in the January 2017 Best Practices Report.

 Through weekly meetings of the Permitting Council Working Group, monthly CERPO meetings, and quarterly Council meetings, agencies collaborate and share lessons learned from best practices to help other agencies establish their own effective programs.
 Agencies also are able to share feedback from stakeholders on how to improve the permitting process.
-For example, the Advisory Council on Historic Preservation issued a report on Improving Tribal Consultation in Infrastructure Projects (May 2017) to provide recommendations for improving tribal consultation in the Section 106 review process for federal infrastructure decisions.
+For example, the Advisory Council on Historic Preservation issued a report on Improving Tribal Consultation in Infrastructure Projects (May 2017) to provide recommendations for improving tribal consultation in the Section 106 of the National Historic Preservation Act review process for federal infrastructure decisions.
 This report is a companion to the January 2017 Improving Tribal Consultation and Tribal Input in Federal Infrastructure Decisions report.